The averaging period used for the following assessment was 1981-2010.

 The month started with showers or longer spells of rain on most days, before the weather gradually settled down as high pressure built around mid-month, bringing some warm, sunny weather.
 It then became cooler and showery again for a few days, before some more dry bright weather at the end of the month.

-The mean temperature for the month was 1.1 °C above the 1981-2010 average.
+The mean temperature for the month was 1.0 °C above the 1981-2010 average.
 Two weather stations in County Down (Murlough and Helens Bay) recorded their warmest June in around 50 years of records.
-Rainfall overall was 76% of average, with County Down the driest part of the Province.
-June was a bright month with sunshine totalling 118% of average; again, County Down was sunniest relative to average.
+Rainfall overall was 74% of average, with County Down the driest part of the Province.
+June was a bright month with sunshine totalling 113% of average.

 1st to 10th: